inaghnane/ClassTrack/README.md

 ✅ Conclusion

-This QR-based absenteeism system successfully combines:
+ClassTrack successfully combines:

 Modern web technologies

 A real academic use case

-A robust gRPC distributed architecture
+A robust gRPC-based distributed architecture

-It demonstrates how gRPC can be used effectively beyond microservices, in educational platforms requiring speed, reliability, and structure.
+The project demonstrates how gRPC can be effectively used beyond microservices, particularly in educational platforms that require speed, reliability, and structured communication.